genepi/imputationserver-docker/README.md

 **Important**: It's recommended to start the Docker image from a computer with a HDD having at least 100 GB free space and a fast Internet connection (Reference panel size is about **14 GB**).

-After logging in, you have to open the Admin-Panel:
+After logging in, you have to open the *Admin-Panel*:

 ![Admin Panel](https://raw.githubusercontent.com/lukfor/docker-imputationserver/master/images/admin-panel.png)